GaloisInc/llvm-verifier/doc/lss-usage.md

     useful when interpreting path location information provided in various debug modes; also when reasoning about the behavior of programs operating on symbolic inputs.

+--startdebugger
+:   Enter the LLVM debugger immediately upon entering 'main()'

+--satbranches
+:   Check the satisfiability of symbolic path assertions at branches.
+    This can sometimes prune infeasable exeuction paths in the symbolic simulator.
+Only supported by some backends.

 -V, \--version
 :   Print out the version of the simulator.